-- Type 2 diabetes prevention facts
+- Type 2 Diabetes

-- Diabetes prevention and diet
+- Diabetes Causes

-Type 2 diabetes prevention
+Type 2 diabetes prevention tips and facts

-- Obesity and a sedentary lifestyle are the biggest risk factors that are controllable.
+- Obesity and a sedentary lifestyle are the biggest diabetes risk factors that are controllable.

 - Exercise is beneficial even without weight loss in the prevention of type 2 diabetes.

-- Exercise is even more beneficial with weight loss in the prevention of type 2 diabetes
+- Exercise is even more beneficial with weight loss in the prevention of type 2 diabetes.

 - Smoking is harmful in many ways including increasing the risk of cancer and heart disease.
 It also increases the risk of developing type 2 diabetes.